j-papineau/soft-eng-project/PDF-Deliverables_v3/README.txt

 -- run command "npm run dev" to run local dev server -- open web browser to localhost:3000 (a link will come up in the terminal, 3000 is the default port for the node server)

+    -- OR
+-- navigate to deployment URL: https://soft-eng-project-egre.vercel.app/

 # DEPENDENCIES
 -- JS Framework: Vite
 -- Testing Framework: Vitest (in-built)